Maxincredible52/crypto-dashboard/README.md

 Our fork can be found at: https://github.com/mayrmax/graphql-coinmarketcap

 ## Frontend
-A working version of our Frontend is available under: LINK
+A working version of our Frontend is available under: https://cryptodash.zaunermax.at

 ### Contributors